openshift/openshift-extras/enterprise/install-scripts/README.md

 requests and we cannot have code executed on the CI server.
 We scp the unmodified repository to a remote VM and run it there.
-Someday we'll make it so that issuing the `make` call could happen on the remote VM but that isn't out the build scripts work today.
+Someday we'll make it so that issuing the `make` call could happen on the remote VM but that isn't how the build scripts work today.